Home Biography Contact Legal & Mediation Services Training Books & Resources

-Forrest Woody Mosten
+Forrest (Woody) Mosten

 National Peacemaker Museum

 The Association for Conflict Resolution (ACR) is supporting a coalition of organizations to establish a National Peacemaker Museum.
-ACR President, Marilyn S. McKnight has established a Taskforce to launch this effort and has appointed Forrest (Woody) Mosten to serve as Chair.
+In November 2007, ACR Immediate Past President, Marilyn S. McKnight established a Taskforce to launch this effort and appointed Forrest (Woody) Mosten to serve as Chair.
 This Taskforce recognizes that there is an exciting, vibrant peace community comprised of a diverse array of organizations and individuals.
 The Taskforce is committed to reaching out to these organizations and individuals and to exploring the possibilities building a coalition comprised of a broad array of partners.

 The Goals of the National Peacemaker Museum Taskforce shall be to:

-• Define the Project’s Scope
+• Define and Continually Reassess the Project’s Scope and Develop a Sustainable Strategic Plan

 • Identify Potential Partner Organizations